Rules

 Organizers require each juror to submit written feedback for all games that became nominees in their category.
 In addition, the jury can voluntarily submit feedback for any other entry in their category.

-Participants receive jury feedback after organizers announce the results of an edition.
+Participants receive jury feedback within a week after voting results are announced.

 Special Competition